w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 ## Permissions Policy and the Reporting API

-Permissions policy integrates with the Reporting API, so that you can get reports from users when a policy is violated in their browser, or respond to violations in JavaScript.
-See the separate explainer, [Feature Policy Reporting](reporting.md), for details.
+Permissions Policy integrates with the Reporting API, so that you can get reports from users when a policy is violated in their browser, or respond to violations in JavaScript.
+See the separate explainer, [Permissions Policy Reporting](reporting.md), for details.

 ## Inspecting the Current Policy

-Permissions policy provides a JavaScript interface to query the policy which is active in the current document.
+Permissions Policy provides a JavaScript interface to query the policy which is active in the current document.
 You can use it to tell whether specific features are enabled or not, or whether they would be enabled by iframes (depending on the content loaded into that iframe).
 See [Policy Introspection